 La Paz, Bolivia (Approx $30/day)

 La Paz is breathtaking—both in altitude and affordability.
 Ride the Teleférico cable cars for panoramic views at pocket-change prices.
-Museums, markets, and even guided day trips to the Moon Valley or Death Road are accessible.
+Museums, markets, and even guided day trips to the Moon Valley or Death Road are accessible and budget-friendly.
 Bolivia’s low cost of living makes it ideal for long stays.
 As one of South America’s most inexpensive places to travel, it delivers high value with minimal expense.

 Tip: Book intercity buses in advance for better rates and reliability.